Engelbert Dollfuss: Early life

-Dollfuss was born to a poor, peasant family in the hamlet of Great Maierhof in the commune of St. Gotthard near Texingtal in Lower Austria.
+Dollfuss was born to a poor, peasant, lower middle-class family in the hamlet of Great Maierhof in the commune of St. Gotthard near Texingtal in Lower Austria.
 Young Dollfuss spent his childhood in his step-father's house in the nearby commune of Kirnberg, where he also went to elementary school.
-The local parish priests helped to finance Dollfuss' education, as his parents were unable to do so by themselves alone.
+The local parish priests helped to finance Dollfuss's education, as his parents were unable to do so by themselves alone.
 He attended high school in Hollabrunn.
 After graduating from high school, Dollfuss intended to become a priest, and thus he enrolled at the University of Vienna to study theology, but after a few months changed course and started studying law in 1912.
-As a student, he earned a livelihood giving lessons.
+As a student, he earned a livelihood by giving lessons.
 He became a member of the Students' Social Movement, a student organisation dedicated to social and charitable work among the workers.